Hyphen-ated/Rotobot/readme.md

 To join it to your server, be on https://discord.com/developers/applications/, go to OAuth2 -> URL Generator, pick "bot" and "applications.commands" and then visit that url.

-Copy .env.template to .env, put in a discord bot token and your admin discord tag.
+Copy .env.template to .env, put in a discord bot token (from the "Bot" page on the left of the discord link above) and your admin discord tag.

 Set up a google cloud project and create auth credentials for it as a desktop app: https://developers.google.com/sheets/api/quickstart/java